New Coke returns with Stranger Things: Here’s how to get your limited-edition can

 Free cans of New Coke will also be available for a limited time via an Upside-Down-inspired vending machine in select cities, starting Thursday in New York and moving to other locations.

-While the whole “bringing a product back from the dead” thing is new, Stranger Things and Coke have been working together for awhile, with the company’s ads and logos appearing more than a dozen times in the series.
+While the whole “bringing a product back from the dead” thing is new, Stranger Things and Coke have been working together for a while, with the company’s ads and logos appearing more than a dozen times in the series.
 Coca-Cola is repaying the favor, to0, as it hired the Duffer Brothers to direct an ad starring the Stranger Things cast drinking New Coke.
 It will run online and in movie theaters nationwide starting May 24.

 So get your tastebuds ready for that totally tubular taste, and pick up some 1980s fashion inspo from the trailer for Stranger Things season three.